 If you have a business website, a well-developed knowledge base should be on your list of priorities in case you have not taken care of it by now.
-In this article we will learn what is a knowledge base, what are the benefits of a knowledge base and what are some great examples of knowledge bases.
+In this article, we will learn what a knowledge base is, what are the benefits of a knowledge base and what are some great examples of knowledge bases.

 In most cases, open source looks to be the better version.
 You can find open source knowledge base benefits explained by HeroThemes and decide for yourself.

 Of course, choosing a knowledge base platform is only the beginning.
 If you still have doubts about whether a knowledge base should exist on your website in the first place, here are some benefits of having a knowledge base.

 Why Choose A Knowledge Base?